SoulFireMage/Katiya_Starship/content/mathsummaries/Functional Analysis_ Leverage Map.md

 **1. Riesz Representation Theorem (Hilbert space version)**
 > *Every bounded linear functional φ on a Hilbert space H has the form φ(x) = ⟨x, y⟩ for a unique y ∈ H.*

-**Why it matters:** The dual of a Hilbert space is itself (via the inner product).
+**Importance:** The dual of a Hilbert space is itself (via the inner product).
 This is why Hilbert spaces are "self-dual" and so much nicer than general Banach spaces.
 It's the foundation for:
 - Defining adjoints: ⟨Tx, y⟩ = ⟨x, T*y⟩
 - Orthogonal projections
 - The "bra-ket" notation of quantum mechanics